spring-guides/gs-integration/README.md

 <a name="scratch"></a>
 Set up the project
 ------------------
 First you set up a basic build script.
 You can use any build system you like when building apps with Spring, but the code you need to work with [Maven](https://maven.apache.org) and [Gradle](http://gradle.org) is included here.
-If you're not familiar with either, refer to [Getting Started with Maven](../gs-maven/README.md) or [Getting Started with Gradle](../gs-gradle/README.md).
+If you're not familiar with either, refer to [Building Java Projects with Maven](../gs-maven/README.md) or [Building Java Projects with Gradle](../gs-gradle/README.md).

 ### Create the directory structure